 (6) Voice Talents and Agency

 Most of the time, the radio stations will be able to produce the radio commercial for you by booking their DJs’ time but some advertisers still prefer to task this to an external voice production agency because of their expertise in scripting, choosing the voice talent, and designing the format of the ad to cater to the product.
-If you are looking for a truly professional sounding radio commercial, it might be worth your while to look for an agency that has experience and an expansive record of radio campaigns that have good ROI, as most of the time, these agencies are familiar with the techniques or words, or which sound talent can give you the maximum response.
+If you are looking for a truly professional sounding radio commercial, it might be worth your while to look for an agency that has experience and an expansive record of radio campaigns with good ROI, as most of the time, these agencies are familiar with the techniques or words, or which sound talent can give you the maximum response.
 As a guide, it costs from S$300 onwards for the production of a radio commercial, including scriptwriting.
 If you need a professional jingle, agencies might add on an extra charge for composition.

 (7) Master Contract